Industrial Deafness Claim

 An Employer's Responsibilities

+Employers have been aware since 1963 that exposure to noise can cause long-term hearing loss.
 Since 1989, workers have been protected under the Noise at Work Regulations.
 These regulations tell employers what they must do to keep their employees safe from noisy environments.

-If you think your employer has violated any of your rights under this act, you will be eligible to make a claim.
+If you think your employer has violated any of your rights under this act, and you have suffered as a result, you will be eligible to make an industrial hearing loss claim.
+For more information on an employer's role in reducing the risk of noise-induced hearing loss, visit the HSE website or read our FAQ section below.

 - What are the signs and symptoms of industrial deafness?